negrifelipe/BunnyHopScript/README.md

 # Issues
 If the cheat has any issues or it isnt updated you can report it on https://github.com/01-Feli/BunnyHopScript/issues

+If you are banned dont write to me saying that this cheat is a shit the shit are you that you dont know how to cheat well

 # Tools
 This bunny hop script uses a library called Memory [https://github.com/erfg12/memory.dll/]